facebook

 4. Environmental Conditions

-In corrosive or high-moisture environments, stainless steel or galvanized plates may be necessary to ensure longevity.
+In corrosive or high-moisture environments, stainless steel or galvanised plates may be necessary to improve longevity.
+For outdoor builds, hot-dip galvanised steel is often selected for its protective zinc coating.

 5. Fabrication Requirements